ballerkobe808/dh-config/README.md

     }

   To access the server port setting by calling:

       dhConfig.get('serverSettings:port');

-  Or if you don't like the : separator you can access the server port setting by calling:
+  Or if you don't like the : separator you can set the delimiter of your choice:

-      dhConfig.get('serverSettings', 'port');
+      dhConfig.setDelimiter('.');

+  Now you will be able to use the dot notation to access nested properties:

+      dhConfig.get('serverSettings.port');